syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ## NPM package reference

-The Blazor Themes NPM package contains `SCSS` files for all themes supported by Syncfusion Blazor components.
+The Blazor [Themes NPM package](https://www.npmjs.com/package/@syncfusion/blazor-themes) contains `SCSS` files for all themes supported by Syncfusion Blazor components.
 These SCSS files customize theme variables using a web compiler.
 The package includes component wise SCSS files and overall components SCSS files.

-You can add the `theme` for the Blazor applications through NPM package using the `SCSS` files by following the below process.
+You can add the `SCSS theme` for Blazor applications through NPM package and compile it by using the [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64) by following the below process.

-* Install [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64) in Visual Studio 2022 to use SCSS files in Blazor applications.

-* To install [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64), open Visual Studio 2022 and click the Extensions in the toolbar.
+* Open Visual Studio 2022 and click the Extensions in the toolbar.

     ![VS Extension](images/VS_Extension.png)

-* Search the [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64) in search box and download the extension.
+* Search the `Web Compiler 2022+` in search box and download the extension.

     ![Web Compiler 2022+](images/Web_Compiler.png)